MariaDaskalaki/Cancer_from_evolutionary_perspective/README.md

   2) gcc -o test_maria_test test_maria_test.c -g -lgsl -lgslcblas -lm
   3) ./test_maria_test -N <> -gens <> -<linear>   -<linear_time_ind> -<deterministic>  -<non_herited>  -<non_branching>  -seed <> **
   **

- From pop_sim_interactions_with_gauss_weights.c a "Frequencies.txt" , a "Frequencies_mutations.txt" and a "Population_size.txt" file are derived from the C-code.

- From pop_sim_branching.c a "Frequencies_branching.txt", and a "Frequencies_mutations.txt" are derived and plotted.

-Plots of txt files are derived from the corresponding python codes.

 The number of mutations for each generation is a random number from binomial distribution, inside the "pool" of total number of cells for the generation * genome_positions(intsize=64) with mutation rate mu=10^-4.
 The mutation rate of normal cells is between 10^-8 to 10^-6, while the mutation rate of cancer cells is obviously higher. (int binomial)